 None of those are good reasons to date.
 Dating for the wrong reasons leaves you needy, vulnerable, likely to attract other people who aren’t fully happy.
 The only good reason to date is because you’ve got an amazing life and can’t wait to share it with someone.
 Period.

 Take care of yourself.
 Take as much time as you want.
 Time is your most precious commodity.
-Spend it on your happiness and everything else will fall in place.
+Spend it on your happiness and everything else will fall into place.